More than 40 years ago, three Seattle researchers launched an international nonprofit.

 When NGOs market well, the work we do can have an even more massive impact.
 PATH’s rebrand was a major detour from the traditional NGO marketing route.
 We made a significant investment in this project, and our agencies were incredibly generous along the way in helping us make this happen.
 But we also had to make countless difficult decisions as we took on this rebrand: We scaled back and staggered the brand rollout.
 We had to defer new building signage.
 We weren’t able to send brand swag to our employees.
 We had to delay building key features on the new website, like making it entirely multilingual.

 This is the reality for most nonprofits.

 Working with Manual, we reimagined PATH’s brand system from the ground up.
 We looked inside and out of our sector to understand how PATH’s brand sits alongside our peers and our partners.
 We looked at brands that excel in mobilizing people to take action, those that are seen as global thought leaders, and brands that tell their stories clearly and accessibly.
 We talked to our team members around the world to understand nuances across different markets and cultures, and we spent time understanding what our offices needed from our brand system and assets.
-We also explored hundreds of directions for our voice and visual system over the course of a year.
+Over the course of a year, we also explored hundreds of directions for our voice and visual system.

 Simultaneously, we partnered with Instrument to overhaul our website.
 Like many academic and government organizations, our website hadn’t been overhauled in more than a decade.
 It had become a confusing mix of content organized along the lines of our organization's structure instead of our users' needs.